Mrcharlesd/Mrcharlesd/README.md

 - 👋 Hi, I’m @Mrcharlesd
 - 👀 I’m interested in ...
 IT development and security
 - 🌱 I’m currently learning ...
-Sec+
+Sec+ CEH Splunk
-- 💞️ I’m looking to collaborate on ... policies procedures and just learning
+- 💞️ I’m looking to collaborate on ... policies procedures and just learning; along with project management for IT Security
 - 📫 How to reach me ...mrcharlesdbutler@gmail.com

 <!---